Gentleman-Programming/Gentleman.Dots/README.md

 ## Manual Installation

+Welcome to the Gentleman.Dots manual configuration guide!
+This document will walk you through the steps required to set up your development environment.

 ### For Windows

 **Important:** Windows users must follow these manual installation steps before running the automated script.